We’re ready to resume!!!

 I inadvertently omitted references to the food we consumed this first day of walking.
 As always in these parts, the day started with a ridiculously fatty full English breakfast.
 This is a two-edged sword because it fills the gullet amply but metabolizing this kind and quantity of food robs energy from the body as it…

 Mike and I arrived in the bustling little town of Kirkby Stephen at about 5pm having left Orton shortly after 9 this morning.
-After a bit of freshening up at The Fletcher House, we strolled down Market Street to find a libation and a meal.
-After a couple of hits and misses, we settled on…
+After a bit of freshening up at The Fletcher House, our digs for the night, we strolled down Market Street to find a libation and a meal.
+After a couple of hits…

 I suppose that this post should rightly be entitled “Narragansett to Orton” because the chauffeured ride from home to Logan Airport was memorable in its own right.
 Certainly any 80 mph drive up Route 95 is memorable but this particular jet pack excursion was extra special because Bill, Mike’s trusted driver, hails from Cranston and…